what the below letter from patrick fitzgerald to chairman waxman means. . .

 to renew his promise to hold mukasey in contempt

-, should he persist in his non-
+of congress, should he persist in his non-

 compliance with a facially-authentic, duly-